 Paul Leonard, City Council member Margaret Chin’s chief of staff, added, “We continue to call on Extell to do the right thing,” by securing an affordable grocery for the development site.
 “After years of negative (construction) impacts, a new supermarket is the one good outcome” that local residents have been promised.
 “We urge Extell to deliver on that promise,” said Leonard.

 The need for a new grocery has, of course, become more critical with three large-scale developments planned in the Two Bridges neighborhood.
-While all of these proposed projects include ground floor commercial space, none of the proposed storefronts will be able to accommodate a large supermarket.
+While all of these proposed projects include ground floor commercial space, none of the storefronts will be large enough to accommodate a full-size supermarket.

 The developers (JDS Development Group, L+M Development Partners, the CIM Group and the Starrett Group) are not waiting for a grand announcement from Extell.
 According to a spokesperson for the development teams, they are working to identify commercial spaces in the immediate area for a full-scale grocery, as well as potential operators.
 The spokesperson declined to pinpoint the locations under review.